-If we are characterized as a passive foreign investment company, U.S. Holders may experience adverse tax consequences.
+If we are characterized as a passive foreign investment company, U.S. holders of our ADSs may experience adverse tax consequences.

 Based on the present and projected composition of our income and valuation of our assets, we believe we are not currently classified as a passive foreign investment company ("PFIC") for U.S. federal income tax purposes.
 We will generally be classified as a PFIC for any taxable year in which either (a) at least 75% of our gross income is passive income or (b) at least 50% of the value (determined on the basis of a quarterly average) of our assets is attributable to assets that produce or are held for the production of passive income.
-If we are characterized as a PFIC, U.S. Holders may experience adverse tax consequences.
+If we are characterized as a PFIC, U.S. holders of our ADSs may experience adverse tax consequences.
 See "ITEM 10.
 ADDITIONAL INFORMATION - Taxation - United States Federal Income Taxation."

-Our business, financial condition and results of operations could be adversely affected by the political and economic conditions of the countries in which we conduct business and other factors related to our international operations.
+Our business, financial condition and results of operations could be adversely affected by the political and economic conditions of the countries in which we conduct business and other factors related to our international operations, such as Russia's invasion of Ukraine.

 A substantial portion of our business is conducted outside of the United States and, as a result, we are subject to foreign business, political and economic risks.
 Most of our integrated circuits are manufactured, assembled and tested by third-parties located in China and Taiwan.
-We generated 90%, 86% and 92% of our revenue in 2018, 2019 and 2020, respectively, from sales to customers outside the United States, and for the year ended December 31, 2020, 64% of our revenue was from sales in three jurisdictions, China, Singapore and Taiwan.
+We generated 86%, 92% and 94% of our revenue in 2019, 2020 and 2021, respectively, from sales to customers outside the United States, and for the year ended December 31, 2021, 72% of our revenue was from sales in three jurisdictions, China, Singapore and Taiwan.
 Our controller research and development is conducted primarily in Taiwan and our SSD solutions research and development is conducted in both China and Taiwan.
-Most of our corporate functions are located in Taiwan.
+Most of our corporate functions are located in

+Taiwan.
 These operations are directly influenced by the political and economic conditions of the country in which they are located.
 We do not expect the portion of our business located outside of the United States to change in the future.